sshine/AVampGen/README.md

-HTMLVampGen
+AVampGen
 ===========

-A Vampire Character Sheet Manager written in HTML5, CSS, JavaScript, jQuery
+A Vampire Character Sheet Manager -- currently, only graphics reside in this repo.